Gianfranco Martin

 Gianfranco Martin (born 15 February 1970) is an Italian alpine skier who competed in the 1992 Winter Olympics and in the 1994 Winter Olympics.

-He now runs a hotel which is designed for disabled athletes and fitness empire in Sestriere, Italy which includes Europe’s highest 8 lane running track which attracts international athletics teams for altitude training.
+He now runs a hotel designed for disabled athletes and founded a fitness association based in Sestriere, Italy, to help disabled children succeed in snow sports.

 Biography

 He was born in Genoa.
 In 1992 he won the silver medal in the Alpine combined event.
 In the super-G competition he finished twelfth and in the downhill contest he finished 14th.
 Two years later he finished 15th in the Alpine combined event and 29th in the giant slalom competition.